JJJohan/YetAnotherRenderSandbox/README.md

 This codebase serves as an on-going hobby project to familiarise myself with some modern C++ paradigms as well as some low-level Vulkan concepts.

-The project consists of a Windows-specific solution file with dependencies pre-compiled with AVX2 as a pre-requisite which may render some hardware configurations unable to compile this codebase.
+The project uses CMake as the build system - Currently only Windows is supported.
+All required dependencies are linked as Git submodules with the exception of a level asset which is downloaded as part of the CMake configure step.

 The current focus is on building up a fairly solid foundation, with graphical fidelity not being the immediate goal which will result in some sub-par output.
 Currently a hard-coded directional light spins around an arbitrary GLTF file (with the assumption it contains PBR data.)